United States war plans (1945–1950): Background

-A series of war plans were developed over the next few years for dealing with a possible conflict with the Soviet Union.
 The Joint Staff Planners (JSP) consulted with Vannevar Bush, the Chairman of the Joint Committee on New Weapons and Equipment, and Major General Leslie R. Groves, the director of the Manhattan Project, on the potential of new weapons then under development, in particular nuclear weapons and long-range missiles.
 Bush doubted that it was possible to build a missile like the German V-2 rocket of World War II, but with an extended range of 2000 nmi.
 Even if the rocket was possible, it would still require allied overseas bases to reach the Soviet Union.
 Groves was more optimistic; while he agreed that long-range missiles were not technologically feasible in 1945, he thought that they might be in the next ten to twenty years.
 As for atomic bombs, he recommended that a stockpile be built up but warned that the destruction of a nation's industrial capacity would not affect the outcome of a war.

+The JCS fashioned a defense posture and war plans oriented toward a single contingency—an all-out global conflict.
+Mainly they relied on strategic bombardment with nuclear weapons as the country’s principal deterrent and first line of defense.
+This strategy was found as most practical, effective, and affordable form of defense, and laid foundation for a series of war plans developed over the next few years for dealing with a possible conflict with the Soviet Union.